LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-makatons-krautrock-rhythms/index.md

 author: 105
 banner:
   - imported/picks-makatons-krautrock-rhythms/image1123.jpeg
-description: >-
-  Do you want it darker?
+description: "Do you want it darker?
 Do you???
-We&#39;ve got Makaton, the Birmingham Techno cult legend with 22 years of unique beats under his belt in, sharing a slice of his record collection that has influenced his sound (as displayed in sizzling live sets, alongside his imprint&nbsp;Rodz-Konez).
-We&#39;ve gathered the tunes in&nbsp;this here&nbsp;Spotify playlist too.
-Enjoy! [...]Read More...
+We've got Makaton, the Birmingham Techno cult legend with 22 years of unique beats under his belt in, sharing a slice of his record collection that has influenced his sound (as displayed in sizzling live sets, alongside his imprint\_Rodz-Konez).
+We've gathered the tunes in\_this here\_Spotify playlist too.
+Enjoy! [...]Read More..."
 published: true
 tags: feature
 featured: false